Poseidon-ZKP/zkvote-contract/README.md

 $ yarn hardhat node
 ```

-Deploy the contracts and write the configuration to a file `nouns.config.json`, `zkv.config.json`, `dkg.config.json`.
+Deploy the contracts and write the configuration to files `nouns.config.json`, `zkv.config.json`, `dkg.config.json`.
 This file is read by later commands to connect to the contract.

 ```console